rocky-linux/infrastructure/ansible/README.md

 ### Pre flight and post flight

-At a minimum, there should be `pre_tasks` and `post_tasks` that can judge whether ansible has been can or has been run on a system.
+At a minimum, there should be `pre_tasks` and `post_tasks` that can judge whether ansible can or has been run on a system.
 Some playbooks will not necessarily need this (eg if you're running an adhoc playbook to create a user).
-But operations done on a host should at least have these in the playbook, with an optional handlers include.
+But operations done on a host should at least have these in the playbook, with an optional `handlers:` include.

 ```
   handlers: